 – Do not spend too much time on any one particular question.

-Best Resources To Prepare For the CCAT
+Best Resources to Prepare for the CCAT

 To maximize your chances of competing with other candidates, follow a solid practice routine beforehand.
 Warm up your skills and practice online by following iPrep’s free and proprietary CCAT practice resources.

 Practice makes perfect.
 Invest your time now in preparing for the test and simulate the test as many times as possible.
-Ample preparation should boost your skills, confidence and relieve your stress.
+Ample preparation should boost your skills and confidence and relieve your stress.
 This, in turn, will allow you to perform better under the time constraints and get you to the next recruitment-process step.